rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 Refer to Chapter 5 of Probabilistic Robotics for a discussion of common action models.
 You can base your implementation on the pseudo-code in this chapter.
 There are two action models that are discussed in detail, the Velocity Model (Sec.
 5.3) and the Odometry Model (Sec.
 5.4).

-Required For the Report:
+{: .required_for_report }
-- Describe the action model you used.
-Include the equations you used.
-- Include a table of the values of any uncertainty parameters.
-- Explain how you chose these values.
+Describe the action model you utilized, including the equations employed.
+Additionally, provide a table listing the values of any uncertainty parameters, and explain how you chose these values.

 ### Task 2.2.2 Sensor Model & Particle Filter
 Implement a sensor model that calculates the likelihood of a pose given a laser scan and an occupancy grid map.
 The skeleton of the sensor model can be found in `mbot/mbot_autonomy/slam/sensor_model.h/.cpp`.